sulu/sulu-docs/bundles/security/index.rst

 (which are handled by the previously mentioned ``AccessControlManager``).

-2FA Authentication
+Two-Factor Authentication
 ------------------

-Sulu provides 2FA authentication over email via the scheb/2fa packages.
-They must be installed into the project via composer:
+Sulu allows to use two-factor authentication over email via the scheb/2fa packages.
+To enable it, the packages need to be installed into the project via composer:

 .. code-block:: bash

     composer require scheb/2fa-bundle scheb/2fa-email scheb/2fa-trusted-devices

-The security firewall need to be configured to allow 2fa authentication in the admin firewall.
-By enabling following in the ``config/packages//security.yaml``:
+The security configuration needs to be adjusted to allow two-factor authentication in the admin firewall.
+This is configured in the ``config/packages/security.yaml``:

 .. code-block:: diff